hoodiehq/hood.ie/README.md

 Use the .editorsconfig file with your editor of choice to ensure a consistent coding style.
 Plugins are available at [http://editorconfig.org/#download](http://editorconfig.org/#download title="editorconfig download").

+### Grunt tasks

+Type `grunt` to get a simple watch task which is looking for changes inside your Sass files.
+Also the command `grunt` replaces the paths for the CSS and JS files(dev version).
+Type `grunt build` which runs concatinate and minify tasks and also swaps the file paths for CSS & JS(build versions).

 ### Coding standards

 #### HTML